 Not for people who can’t enjoy a little chaos, or see beauty in a big mess.

 Dessert shouldn’t be too pretty.
 It should be a big beautiful mess that you want to dive into in an almost primal way.
-You can keep your perfectly frosted cupcakes, those hand painted macarons, I like it a little messy and a lot of fun.
+You can keep your perfectly frosted cupcakes, those hand-painted macarons, I like it a little messy and a lot of fun.

 Especially when it comes to chocolate, make it a little crazy.
 Serve it with a beer.

 As for the beer, I have to tell you guys about this one.
-I was a sour-sceptic for a long time.
+I was a sour-skeptic for a long time.
 Until Odell put me on their press list and started sending me their beers, their perfectly balanced and beautifully flavored sours.
 FINE, I GUESS I LOVE SOURS NOW!
 This black cherry sour, Dark Theory, pairs almost too well with a giant fudgy brownie.

 You might enjoy it too much.
 Make sure you have a spotter.

 - 1/3 cup (75mL) stout beer